 If you'd like to send us photos to include in next week's "pets on furniture" post, please ensure your photos follow our basic rules: First, the pet must be on a piece of furniture.
-And said piece of furniture must be clearly visible in the photo, so both pet and furniture takes center stage.
-(Think of it more of a photo of a great piece of furniture that you want to show off...and your pet happens to be sitting on it).
+And said piece of furniture must be clearly visible in the photo, so it takes center stage rather than your pet.
+Think of it more of a photo of a great piece of furniture that you want to show off...and your pet happens to be sitting on it.
 And second, the photo must be of decent quality.
-For example, if it's REALLY dark or fuzzy (camera phone) then it may not make the cut.
+If it's dark or fuzzy (from a camera phone) then it may not make the cut.
 Thanks!
 (Photos, your name, location and a brief description can be sent to firstname.lastname@example.org and PLEASE don't send closeups of your pet!)

 This is my mother's white cat, Harry, sleeping on her bed in her Greek house.
 She has one of the last unrenovated but lovingly restored and maintained traditional houses in the village.